 Since 1938, the Greater Scranton Junior Chamber of Commerce, or the Greater Scranton Jaycees, has been helping young people develop leadership skills and find an outlet for community service and volunteer work.

 The Greater Scranton Jaycees are an extension of the United States Junior Chamber (U.S. Jaycees) and the Junior Chamber International (JCI).
-Locally, we are also members of the Greater Scranton Chamber of Commerce.

 Keeping in the Jaycee tradition, we are always looking to meet new people between the ages of 18 and 41 who share our passion for service to others.
 If you are over 41 and are interested in volunteering, you may be eligible for our newly formed Executive Membership.
 Check out our Calendar of Events if you share in the spirit of helping others.
 We hope to meet you at our next General Membership meeting.